mkinney/ticker-conf/README.md

-# ethtrader-ticker-conf
+# ethfinance-ticker-conf
-Configuration for the ticker at http://reddit.com/r/ethtrader
+Configuration for the ticker at http://reddit.com/r/ethfinance